-In (Williams & Seeger, 2001), the authors first proposed to use the (3.2) approximation in the posterior distribution of the GP regression model.
-The computational complexity is reduced to $\mathcal{O}(NM^2 + M^3)$ operations, which is beneficial if $M \ll N$ .
-There are several works that build on the Nyström approximation, trying to refine the approximation of the covariance matrix and thus improve the quality of the model while preserving low computational complexity (Quiñonero-Candela & Rasmussen, 2005; Rossi et al., 2020).
+In (Williams & Seeger, 2001) the authors first proposed to use (3.2) approximation in posterior distribution of GP regression model.
+The computational complexity is reduced to $\mathcal{O}(NM^2 + M^3)$ operations which gives benefit if $M \ll N$ .
+There are several works that build on top of Nyström approximation trying to refine the approximation of the covariance matrix and, thus, improve the quality of the model while preserving low computational complexity (Quiñonero-Candela & Rasmussen, 2005; Rossi et al., 2020).

-In this thesis, we consider different types of approximations based on so-called random features.
-The idea of the approach is to construct an approximation of the kernel function that enables a low-rank approximation of the kernel matrix.
-To construct such an approximation, we need to consider the kernel function from a different perspective.
+In this thesis we consider different type of approximations based on so called random features.
+The idea of the approach is to construct approximation of the kernel function that enables low-rank approximation of the kernel matrix.
+To construct such approximation we need to consider the kernel function from different perspective.
 It turns out that every positive definite kernel k uniquely defines some space of functions and vice versa.
-Moreover, it can be seen as an inner product in an appropriate Hilbert space.
+Moreover, it can be seen as an inner products in an appropriate Hilbert space.